Senior Post-Doctoral Fellows:

 Dr Buhle Zuma attained his PhD in Social Psychology in 2013 which was completed between the University of Cape Town and the University of St Andrews.
 Until recently he was a researcher and lecturer at the Department of Psychology, UCT.
 Although currently not formerly associated with a university, he continues to write, think, and speak publicly as an emerging scholar and public intellectual.
 His current research and writing revolve around the issues of freedom; and what it means to be human for black people after centuries of dehumanisation.
 His other areas of interest are postcolonial psychology, Africana philosophy, artificial intelligence, consumerism, desire and the imagination.
 He describes his developing thought and work as the Philosophical Psychology of Black Existence.
 As a social and intellectual entrepreneur, he is the co-founder and chairman of the Institute for the Study of the Human (ISH).

 Dr Emery Kalema is a Postdoctoral Fellow in Studies in Historical Trauma and Transformation at Stellenbosch University, South Africa.
-He holds a PhD in History from the University of the Witwatersrand.
-His research interests include violence, trauma, memory, suffering, and the post-colony.
+He holds a PhD in History from the University of the Witwatersrand (2017).
+His research interests include power and politics, body and embodiment, violence, memory, trauma and suffering, as well as the postcolony.
 He is currently working on a book project, based on his doctoral dissertation, tentatively entitled, “Violence and Memory: The Mulele 'Rebellion' in Postcolonial Congo."
-The book focuses on the “imaginaries of suffering" as well as the relationship between power, memory, and suffering.
-Emery Kalema is also planning to conduct a set of philosophical reflections around the theme Memory as Freedom and Right.
+The book focuses on the “imaginaries of suffering" and the relationship between power, memory, and suffering.
+He is also planning to conduct a set of philosophical reflections around the theme Memory as Freedom and Right.